The following sections contain the available handler classes that can be

 In a single set configuration this class supports the following options:

-: Required.
+filename: Required.
 Specifies the path to the file

 that should be used for the package set.

-: Optional, defaults to false
+greedy: Optional, defaults to false.

 Determines if atoms in the package should include all installed slots (when set to

-) or if no slot expansion is wanted (when set to
+true) or if no slot expansion is wanted (when set to

-).
+false).
 This option only affects packages that have multiple

-slots available (e.g. sys-kernel/gentoo-sources
+slots available (e.g. sys-kernel/gentoo-sources).

 In a multi set configuration this class supports the following options:

-: Optional, defaults to
+directory: Optional, defaults to

-.
+/etc/portage/sets.
 Specifies the path to a directory

 containing package set files.
 For each file (excluding metadata files) in